HISTORY

 (C-ID: HIST 150)

-This course provides a broad historical survey of humanity’s social, political, economic, and intellectual experiences for all major world civilizations from pre-history through approximately 1650.
+This course provides a broad historical survey of humanity's social, political, economic, and intellectual experiences for all major world civilizations from pre-history through at least 1500.
 (03/19)

 HIST-04B WORLD HISTORY PART 2